Extractive Industries, Energy, Biofuels and Development in a Time of Climate Change

 - Term 2

-Please note there are only 25 places available on this course.
+Please note there are only 25 places available on this module.

 Climate change is gradually changing the way we think about development and organisation of economies and societies.
 We are told that we are approaching the end of the era of fossil-fuels and we have to begin to think about alternative sources of energy.
 Biofuels are presented by some as the solution to the development and energy problems of developing countries.
 Paradoxically, while there seems to be a consensus on climate change, we are also witnessing a new boom in extractive industries that are having important consequences on the environment, the access to land and livelihoods of local indigenous populations, the gender division of labour and gender roles, as well as on the development paths of different countries.